 Heat can also help with cramping.
-A warm bath sounds like the best relief, but since you can’t rely on that, a homemade heating pad will do the trick.
+A warm bath would be the best relief, but since you have to conserve your water supply, a homemade heating pad is the next best thing.
 Another option is a hot water bottle on your lower back or tummy to ease the cramps.

 Now that we have shed light on the topic of feminine hygiene in disaster preparedness, it’s high time you make the necessary preps for a more extensive and inclusive stockpile.

-If you’re done building your cache of survival supplies, simply update them with the feminine hygiene products mentioned above.
-With these items, seeking comfort when it’s that time of the month won’t be a concern during disasters.
+If you’re done building your cache of survival supplies, simply update it with the feminine hygiene products mentioned above.
+With these items, seeking comfort during THAT time of the month won’t be so bad during disasters.

 Is there anything to add to our female hygiene checklist?
 Let us know in the comments!